theCanadianHat/OCA8/README.md

 # OCA8
 ### Examples and Chapter Review Questions for Oracle Certified Associate 8
 This is a simple repository for example programs and chapter review questions written while studying for the Oracle Certified Associate Java SE 8 Programmer I exam; using the study guide by Jenanne Boyarsky and Scott Selikoff.
+I do not take credit for the questions and answers found in this repo.
+They are simply another repition for study.
+The example code is somewhat made up following examples in the study guide.

 ### Game Plan
 I am going to study at least a single hour every day.
 When a chapter is complete I will complete the review questions for that chapter.